 The reversible clinical deficits in MS are caused by decreased number of Na+ channels in the demyelinated axons.
 Impulse conduction is restored only after new sodium channels are formed or redistributed into the demyelinated area.
 Voltage-gated K+ channels normally localize in the axons hidden beneath the myelin sheath.
 Following demyelination, K+ channels are exposed, and overexpressed.
 MS drug 4-aminopyridine (4AP) enhances conduction by blocking K+ channels.
 Action potential in demyelinated area leads to higher Na+ influx into axon, and higher K+ efflux, and the achievement of resting potential by Na+/K+-ATPase requires more ATP and increased mitochondrial respiration.
 Increased mitochondrial respiration, and the inflammatory processes, lead to increased production of reactive oxygen species (ROS).
 Increased number of mtDNA deletions have been observed in cortical neurons of SPMS patients.
 Failed mitochondrial function may lead to glutamate mediated axonal injury; glutamate concentrations in CNS and CSF are increased in MS patients.
 Activity of system xc- (cystine/glutamate antiporter) is increased in rat model of MS, as seen with [18F]FSPG PET (Martín et al., 2016), and in NAWM tissue samples from MS patients (Merckx et al., 2017).
 Increased intracellular [Na+] causes increase in cytosolic [Ca2+], which may lead to activation of proteases and degradation of microtubules and microfilaments, and impaired axonal transport.
 IL-1β increases the expression of P2X7 receptors on astrocytes, augmenting Ca2+ influx.
+Increased binding of P2X7 tracer [11C]SMW139 was seen in NAWM of MS patients (Hagens et al., 2020).
 IL-1β also promotes BBB disruption via several mechanisms.

 Integrin α4β1 is crucial for the initial contact and firm adhesion of lymphocytes to endothelial cells in CNS, and modified monoclonal antibodies targeting the α4 subunit are being used in treatment of certain forms of MS. Integrin PET tracers could be useful in development of new pharmaceuticals.
 Mechanism of action of the monoclonal antibodies can be studied by labelling the mAbs; for example, 89Zr-labelled rituximab was found to not penetrate BBB even in MS lesions (Hagens et al., 2017).